 The West Coast was brought to life by gold but sustained by coal.
 Dig into Westport’s mining history with a trip to the all-ages, all-weather friendly Coaltown Museum.
 If you want to see the real (modern-day) thing, Out West Tours offers a fun off-road tour to New Zealand’s largest coal-producing mine for just $20 (book at the Westport iSITE).

-As night falls, you might hear the noisy calls of rare Ōkārito kiwi in the surrounding forest — they can be hard to spot without a guide and while tours don’t run in winter, you can observe them up close at the West Coast Wildlife Centre in nearby Franz Josef.
+Nearby Lake Mapourika is another wildlife haven where you can take an eco boat tour across the water and a guided walk in the kiwi sanctuary.
+You may not hear them during the day but there are definitely signs of their flourishing occupation.
+These rare Ōkārito kiwi are elusive creatures but you can observe them up close at the West Coast Wildlife Centre Franz Josef.
 Take the special behind-the-scenes tour to see kiwi chicks in breeding season, as well as a close encounter with a tuatara (or seven!).

 Keep your eyes peeled all along the rugged coastline, as you can spot all sorts of seals (fur, leopard and southern elephant), sea lions, two types of penguins and even rare little Hector’s dolphins playing in the waves.

 More flora than fauna, the all-ages West Coast Treetop Walk near Hokitika is a fantastic feat of engineering suspended 20 metres above the ground in the rimu and kamahi canopy.
-You’ll definitely spot birds flitting through the trees but daredevil kids might be more interested in climbing the 40-metre Hokitika Tower or inching out onto the so-called Mahinapua Springboard.
+You’ll definitely spot birds flitting through the trees but daredevil kids might be more interested in climbing the 40-metre Hokitika Tower, inching out onto the so-called Mahinapua Springboard or ziplining back down to the ground.

 Getting the kids out on the trails can be challenging at times, and sometimes even the bribe of regular lolly stops isn’t enough to convince them.
 Luckily, there’s plenty of short West Coast walks that dangle a metaphorical carrot to keep little legs moving.